Durum wheat: Production

-Production of wheat 2017/2018

 Processing and protein content

-Durum wheat is subject to four processes: cleaning, tempering, milling and purifying.
-First, durum wheat is cleaned to remove foreign material and shrunken and broken kernels.
+Durum is subject to four processes: cleaning, tempering, milling and purifying.
+First, durum is cleaned to remove foreign material and shrunken and broken kernels.
 Then it is tempered to a moisture content, toughening the seed coat for efficient separation of bran and endosperm.
 Durum milling is a complex procedure involving repetitive grinding and sieving.
 Proper purifying results in maximum semolina yield and the least amount of bran powder.

-To produce bread, durum wheat is ground into flour.
+To produce bread, durum is ground into flour.
 The flour is mixed with water to produce dough.
 The quantities mixed vary, depending on the acidity of the mixture.
 To produce fluffy bread, the dough is mixed with yeast and lukewarm water, heavily kneaded to form a gas-retaining gluten network, and then fermented for hours, producing CO_{2} bubbles.

 The quality of the bread produced depends on the viscoelastic properties of gluten, the protein content and protein composition.
-Containing about 12% total protein in defatted flour compared to 11% in common wheat, durum wheat yields 27% extractable, wet gluten compared to 24% in common wheat.
+Containing about 12% total protein in defatted flour compared to 11% in common wheat, durum yields 27% extractable, wet gluten compared to 24% in common wheat.

-Health concerns

-Because durum wheat contains gluten, it is unsuitable for people with gluten-related disorders such as celiac disease, non-celiac gluten sensitivity and wheat allergy.
+Despite its high protein content, durum is not a strong wheat in the sense of giving strength to dough through the formation of a gluten network.
+Durum contains 27% extractable wet gluten, about 3% higher than common wheat (T. aestivum L.).